typealiased/mockingbird/Examples/iOSMockingbirdExample-Carthage/README.md

 $ open iOSMockingbirdExample-Carthage.xcodeproj
 ```

-Take a peek at the example test and sources and then run the tests (⌘+U):
+Take a peek at the example test and sources and then run the tests (⌘+U).

 - [`TreeTests.swift`](iOSMockingbirdExample-CarthageTests/TreeTests.swift)
 - [`Tree.swift`](iOSMockingbirdExample-Carthage/Tree.swift)